 Visit the Courtyard of the Oranges, take in the beauty of the Ducal Chapel, and enjoy the panoramic views from the tower.

-The castle is closed on Mondays.
+The castle is closed on Tuesdays.
 For current operating hours and admission prices, visit the castle website.

 #2 Visit the Cathedral of Saint George